 - Translation Control Unit (TCU)

 Controls and manages the address translations.
 The MMU-500 implements a single TCU.

-For more information about logical processing steps, interfaces, and operational features, see Chapter 2 Functional description.
+See Chapter 2 Functional Description for more information about logical processing steps, interfaces, and operational features.

 The following are example masters for the MMU-500: